ecovillage/wp_event/README.md

 ### Global configuration with wp_event.config

-Tools rely on `wp_event.conf` being present in your current working directory.
+Tools rely on the file `wp_event.conf` being present in your current working directory.
 An example file is provided as `wp_event.conf.sample`.
-Its content is rather self-explanatory:
+Its content is rather self-explanatory (listing Wordpress credentials):

     # wp_event.conf
     host:     "wp_event.mydomain"
     username: "admin"
     password: "buzzword"

 ### wp_event

+Creates, updates or exports an event.
 Execute as `wp_event` (or `bundle exec exe/wp_event` in development setup).
-Call with `wp_event --help` for information about the options.
+Call like `wp_event --help` for information about the options.

+An example usage might look like

+    $ wp_event --uuid 1234-4321-1234-4321 \
+               --from "2017-02-20 10:00" \
+               --to   "2017-02-22 18:00" \
+               --name "Circles of friendship" \
+               --categories "Social,Fun,Sponsored" \
+               --referees   "Felix Wolfsteller" \
+               --description "Rather long text, <em>with</em> markup ..."

 #### export an event